- Free Consultation - Call 24/7: 248-515-6583 Tap Here to Call Us

 Nicole Blank Becker is an experienced Michigan criminal defense lawyer and is your best bet at getting sound legal advice and representation.

 Besides her experience spanning over two decades, Nicole focuses on ensuring her client’s rights are upheld because she believes the charges don’t define a person.
-She works on building a solid attorney-client relationship that helps her clients feel free to share their side of the story without fear, knowing that their confidential or sensitive information is safe with her.
+Blank Law PC, works on building a solid attorney-client relationship that helps clients feel free to share their side of the story without fear, knowing that their confidential or sensitive information is safe with us.

 Don’t take a gamble with your life and reputation when facing criminal sexual conduct charges.
 Call Blank Law, PC at (248) 515-6583 or contact us online to book your free consultation and have the best Michigan sex crimes attorney working on your case.